makehappen/autominifier/README.md

  - No "--production" flag required
  - No configuration updates needed when adding new files
  - Auto detect already minified files
- - Optional config allows for custom list and order of files
+ - Customize destination folder and file names
  - Faster than Gulp or Grunt

 ## Install